 According to Personal Capital’s Wealth and Wellness Index for 2022, over 20% of those who chose to leave their company in the past year did so to chase promotions or more senior titles.
 If they had been offered room for advancement at their current company, they may have stayed on board.

 Unfortunately, making advancement opportunities widely available can be tricky.
 Movement in more senior positions might be stagnant, causing fewer opportunities for internal applicants.
-Some companies simply do not have the resources or structure to put a focused effort on their employees’ advancement desires, causing higher rates of burnout and turnover.
+Some companies simply do not have the resources or structure to put a focused effort into their employees’ advancement desires, causing higher rates of burnout and turnover.

 That’s where individual development plans (otherwise known as IDPs) come in.
 During the creation of an IDP, the employee gets agency over their career path, and the employer gets a better idea of how and where to position this person for a promotion that best fits their skills.